tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/features/index.md

 ### 1.2 View Raster Data

-It consistes of matrix of cells (or pixels) organized into rows and columns (or a grid) where each cell contains a value representing information
+It consists of a matrix of cells (or pixels) organized into rows and columns (or a grid) where each cell contains a value representing information

 Use `Layer >> Add Layer >> Add Raster Layer` to add Raster Layer